Qrashi/minecraft-plugin-downloader/data/data_info.md

                         You may use %newest_version% for the newest detected compatible version If there is no way to check for the latest compatible version, %newest_version% will be replaced with the newest game version. so value = e.g "java -jar blah.jar"

-                    * end: the file to replace the downloaded file with, keep the tmp folder or not; example:
-                        {
-    A                       file: (optional) the file to replace the previously downloaded file with !NO "/" before the name! (for example "paper_1.17.1.jar" will replace the contents of the downloaded file with the contents of "paper_1.17.1.jar")
-    A                       keep: (optional) the path to copy the tmp directory to (for exaple "/home/minecraft/builds/%build%" will create the %build% directory and copy the contents of tmp into it.)
-                                You may use %build% for the newest build number.
-                                You may use %newest_version% for the newest detected compatible version If there is no way to check for the latest compatible version, %newest_version% will be replaced with the newest game version.

-                            Please note that there is no way to "offically" keep the tmp directory in order to keep the software folder clean.
-                        }
-                    so value = e.g {"file": "blah.file", "keep": "blah.blah"}

                     * write: The file to write to; a list of things to change.
                     {